MileHacker Logo

 Climate Patterns Throughout the Year

-Autumn (September-November): This season offers cool, fresh air and often sunny days.
+Autumn (September-November): This season offers cool, crisp air and often sunny days.
 Average temperatures fall between 45-65°F (7-18°C).
 Leaves begin to change color in late September, with peak viewing typically occurring in mid-October, transforming the landscape into a spectacle of reds, oranges, and yellows.

 Seasonal Weather Overview

-• Spring (March-May): Gradual warming, with typical temperatures from 40-60°F (4-16°C).
+• Spring (March-May): Gradual warming, with mean temperatures from 40-60°F (4-16°C).
 Often wet, with thawing snow and frequent rain showers.

 • Coastal some locations may see milder heat levels in winter, but strong gusts can make it feel colder.